friendofsvelte/tipex/README.md

    - Can extend default controls or create entirely new interfaces
    - Ideal for specialized use cases

+3. **No Controls** (when `controlComponent={null}` is explicitly set):
+   - Completely hides all control elements
+   - Provides a clean, minimal editor interface
+   - Perfect for read-only or embedded scenarios

 This simple approach provides maximum flexibility while maintaining ease of use.

 ### Extension System